dGs-/WAPT-Documentation/source/waptserver-install/dns/dns-introduction.rst

   **DNS configuration is not strictly required, but it is very strongly recommended**.

-In order to make make your WAPT setup easier to manage, it is strongly recommended to configure the :term:`DNS` server to include :term:`A field` or :term:`CNAME field` as below:
+In order to make your WAPT setup easier to manage, it is strongly recommended to configure the :term:`DNS` server to include :term:`A field` or :term:`CNAME field` as below: